BowTiedJungle/project-J/docs/README.md

 ### Etherscan Verify

+Update the contract address in the `etherscan_verify.js` script to the deployed implementation contract.

 Run `npx hardhat run scripts/etherscan_verify.js --network rinkeby` to verify the implementation on Etherscan.
-The proxies should autoverify as they match deployed bytecode known to be proxy contracts.
+The proxies should autoverify without any interaction from you, as their bytecode matches known, verified proxy contracts.

 ### Transfer ProxyAdmin Ownership

-***CRITICAL: Set Gnosis Safe address in this script to the deployed safe instance before running***
+***CRITICAL: Set Gnosis Safe address in this script to the deployed safe instance before running, or you will lose the ability to upgrade the system!***

 Run `npx hardhat run scripts/transfer_admin.js --network rinkeby` to transfer ownership of the ProxyAdmin contract to the Gnosis safe.